patrickdad/CAF-Cyber-Assurance-Audit/README.md

 # Cyber Assessment Framework (CAF) Mini Audit

-Cyber Assurance Portfolio Project – NCSC Cyber Assessment Framework (CAF)
+## Engagement Summary

-## Overview
+This repository presents a simulated cyber assurance assessment conducted using the UK National Cyber Security Centre (NCSC) Cyber Assessment Framework (CAF).

-This project demonstrates a simulated cyber assurance assessment using the UK Cyber Assessment Framework (CAF) developed by the National Cyber Security Centre.
+The assessment evaluates organisational governance and cyber risk management practices aligned with CAF Objective A – Managing Security Risk.

-The audit evaluates governance and cyber risk management practices aligned to CAF Objective A – Managing Security Risk.
+The purpose of the exercise is to demonstrate practical understanding of cyber assurance methodologies used in regulated environments such as government, healthcare, and critical national infrastructure.

 ## Cyber Assurance Audit Workflow